pkkarn/pkkarn/Update.md

   - Better social linking and bio section.
 - **Status**: Completed.
 The README has been updated with the new design.
 - **Git**: Changes pushed to `main` branch.
+- **Fix**: Replaced broken external header with a custom premium generated image.
+Updated links and email.